History of concubinage in the Muslim world: Characteristics

-Classifications of concubinage often define practices in Islamic societies as a distinct variant.
+Classifications of concubinage often defines practices in Islamic societies as a distinct variant.
 In one reading, there are three cultural patterns of concubinage: European, Islamic and Asian.
 Concubinage has also been categorised in terms of form and function, which in the Islamic world varied between times and places.
-The International Encyclopedia of Anthropology gives four distinct forms of concubinage, three of which are applicable to the Muslim Word: 'elite concubinage', where concubine ownership was primarily related to social status, such as under the Umayyads;

-royal concubinage, where concubines became consorts to the ruler and perpetuated the royal bloodline and politics and reproduction were deeply intertwined, including under the Abbasids and in the Ottoman empire; and concubinage as a patriarchal function where concubines were of low status and the children of concubines became permanently inferior to the children of wives, such as in Mughal India.
+The International Encyclopedia of Anthropology gives four distinct forms of concubinage, three of which are applicable to the Muslim world: 'elite concubinage', where concubine ownership was primarily related to social status, such as under the Umayyads; royal concubinage, where concubines became consorts to the ruler and perpetuated the royal bloodline and politics and reproduction were deeply intertwined, including under the Abbasids and in the Ottoman Empire; and concubinage as a patriarchal function where concubines were of low status and the children of concubines became permanently inferior to the children of wives, such as in Mughal India.

 The expansion of various Muslim dynasties resulted in the acquisitions of concubines, through purchase, gifts from other rulers, and captives of war.
 To have a large number of concubines became a symbol of status.
 While Muslim soldiers in the early Islamic conquests were given female captives as a reward for military participation, they were later frequently purchased and men were permitted to have as many concubines as they could afford.
 As slaves for pleasure were expensive, they were typically the preserve of privileged elites.

 The concubines of Islamic rulers could achieve considerable power, and often enjoyed higher status than other slaves.
 Abu Hanifa and others argued for the extension of Islamic modesty practices to concubines, recommending that the concubine be established in the home and their chastity be protected from friends or kin.
 Most Islamic schools of thought restricted concubinage to a relationship where the female slave was required to be monogamous to her master.
 While scholars exhorted masters to treat their slaves equally, a master was allowed to show favoritism towards a concubine.
 Some scholars recommended holding a banquet (walima) to celebrate the concubinage relationship, though not required by the teachings of Islam.